Kaleb-Bruwer/COS710_A2/readme.md

-There is an executable in the build directory.
-To run it, simply use ```./main``` in the build directory
+Create a build directory, it is listed in the .gitignore to prevent clutter.

-To recompile, run the following commands:
+Then, to compile, run the following commands:
 ```
 cd build
 cmake ../